tkw1536/RetroMenu/README.md

 RetroMenu depends on [jQuery](https://jquery.com) only.

-To use it include the JavaScript and CSS files and jQuery.
+To use it include the JavaScript and CSS files and jQuery:

 ```html
 <!-- Include jQuery -->